 - A résumé;

 - TOEFL/IELTS- All international applicants whose native language is not English must submit official scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Official TOEFL scores should be sent to both SOPHAS (TOEFL reporting code 5688) and Brown University Graduate School (reporting code 3094); The minimum score for MPH admission consideration is 100.

 Interviews are not required as part of the application process.
 However, if applicants would like to visit the Brown campus to learn more about the MPH Program, this can be arranged through MPH & ScM Programs Manager Diane Schlacter firstname.lastname@example.org.

 The priority deadline for applying to the MPH Program is Feb 1.
 After Feb 1, applications will be reviewed on a rolling, space-available basis until April 1.
+International students should apply by Feb 1 in order to allow sufficient time for processing immigration paperwork.
 Prospective students who are in fellowships at Brown University or the hospitals should contact Diane_Schlacter@brown.edu for additional information about deadlines.

 Note for students applying to the AB/MPH Program: Brown University Public Health concentrators applying to the AB/MPH Program should go to this page for application information: https://www.brown.edu/academics/public-health/education-training/masters/mph-program-about-us/combined-programs/abmph-overview